Liaison Psychiatry

 What might happen next?

 - The clinician will agree a plan with you, dependent on your individual needs.
+This may include further face to face appointments, remote appointments or internal referral to the ARCC pilot, for example.

 - This might include being offered individual therapy in the department, a review of medication, or other guidance and advice.